Drew Ferguson (politician): Political positions

 Running for election in 2016, Ferguson's main issues were securing the borders, destroying the Islamic State, strengthening the military, replacing the income tax with a flat tax, repealing Obamacare, and supporting a constitutional amendment for congressional term limits.
 He signed on to the lawsuit seeking to overturn the result of the 2020 election, one of four Georgian representatives to do so.
 The Supreme Court dismissed the suit on December 11, 2020.

 Texas v.
 Pennsylvania

 In December 2020, Ferguson was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 Abortion

-Ferguson has sponsored legislation prohibiting abortion, including No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act, Born-Alive Abortion Survivors Protection Act, Pain-Capable Unborn Child Protection Act, Sanctity of Human Life Act, and Defund Planned Parenthood Act of 2019.
+Ferguson had sponsored legislation prohibiting abortion, including No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act, Born-Alive Abortion Survivors Protection Act, Pain-Capable Unborn Child Protection Act, Sanctity of Human Life Act, and Defund Planned Parenthood Act of 2019.